 - Get going – sometimes it’s difficult to get started with your work when you know it’s not due in for a while.
 “Free writing” can help – it doesn’t matter if what you’re writing is rubbish, just make yourself write for 10 minutes and you might find it easier to get on with it.
 There are other tricks you can employ like filling a Word document with headings, subheadings and bullet points and turning those into sentences and paragraphs.

 - Be part of uni life – Everything is social at uni, which can be tough for some.
 Your life will feel connected to others outside the family much more than at school or work, and you will see fellow students everywhere, so if you live at home or like to stay in your room then try to spend time around campus outside of teaching sessions.
-You will be allocated a kitchen group to support each other through induction and the first months at uni, and you will be part of a team for all the first year students in your department, to help you form initial connections.
-You may find that the virtual meetings are easier for you, or you may prefer to meet people in a socially distant setting.
+You will be allocated a kitchen group to support each other through induction and the first months, and to help you form initial connections.
+You may find that virtual meetings are easier for you, or you may prefer to meet people in a more social setting.